InfoAyush/Bharat_Intern_02/README.md

 # PRODIGY_ML_03
-Hi this is Ayush Singh and this is my repository for the tasks given to me by the IT company "PRODIGY INFOTECH" where i am currently working as a "MACHINE LEARNING INTERN".
-The ML_03 repository consists of the task 03
+Hi this is Ayush Singh and this is my repository for the tasks given to me by the IT company "BHARAT INTERN" where i am currently working as a "DATA SCIENCE INTERN".
+The 03 repository consists of the task 03
 Project Title: Image Classification of Cats and Dogs using Support Vector Machine
 Objective:
 The primary objective of this project is to implement a Support Vector Machine (SVM) to classify images of cats and dogs.
 By leveraging the SVM algorithm, we aim to achieve high accuracy in distinguishing between the two categories using image data from the Kaggle Cats and Dogs dataset.